Poor interpretation of CTG can result in stillbirth and brain injury8 Sep 2022 | Jodi Newton

 The evidence, however, has shown that CTG had only a minor benefit in avoiding the rate of cerebral palsy and stillbirth.
 That is partly due to the problem that CTG reading is not straightforward and requires training and experience and also human factors mean that in busy wards, or with an under-trained doctor or midwife, they are prone to either fail to observe the CTG carefully or interpret it incorrectly.
 A common problem is where the CTG picks up in error the heartrate of the mother and not the baby.
 Also, the transducer can lose signal due to the probe being inadequately placed.
 The CTG which shows a rarer abnormal pattern can also be missed by less experienced staff.
 These are all examples of where clinicians may be falsely reassured that the fetus is in good health.
 This means CTG has a relatively high false-positive rate.

-To improve the accuracy of CTG monitoring, Computerised CTG known as cCTG has been introduced for pregnancies over 28 weeks.
-This software was developed in the 1970’s and 1980’s by University of Oxford Professors Geoffrey Dawes and Chris Redman, who fed in data of 8,000 electronic CTGs (now increased to a database of 100,000 CTGs) to invent software which would recognise diagnostic features of CTG readings before labour.
+To improve the accuracy of CTG monitoring, a Computerised CTG known as cCTG has been introduced for pregnancies over 28 weeks.
+This software was developed in the 1970s and 1980s by the University of Oxford Professors Geoffrey Dawes and Chris Redman, who fed in data from 8,000 electronic CTGs (now increased to a database of 100,000 CTGs) to invent software which would recognise diagnostic features of CTG readings before labour.
 It was seen as a transformational advance in fetal monitoring and became known as the Dawes-Redman criteria for which pregnancies of over 26 weeks gestation are eligible.
 Unlike the conventional approach, which relied upon assessment of the CTG patterns by sight and which could be very subjective and so prone to human error (and therefore poor outcomes), Dawes-Redman was seen as a powerful tool to increase CTG efficiency and overcome shortfalls in training.
 It is also quicker than a conventional CTG and reduces the scope for human error.

 The cCTG system was recommended most recently in March 2019 in a document called Saving Babies Lives Part 2 but it is not mandatory and is not always suitable for all pregnant patients.
 For example, the NICE Guidelines do not recommend its use for uncomplicated pregnancies and it is also not suitable to use once labour is underway.